Local advocate sets up bike memorial where cyclist was killed in Greenville last week

 GREENVILLE, N.C.
 (WNCT) — A local cycling advocate set up a memorial for the cyclist killed in a crash in Greenville last week.

 That accident happened on Memorial Drive near Peed Drive.
-Rufus Lacy, 48, died on the scene.
+Rufus Lacy, 48, died at the scene.

 Now, Steven Hardy-Braz has has set up a memorial.
 He’s hopeful people driving by will see it and think twice about speeding, texting and driving while drunk.